mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 of the game.
 In contrast, *evaluate* is where heuristics, subjective evaluation of positions and AI-ish stuff come into play.
 You would want to make
-*evaluate* reasonably smart but not too heavy as it is better to have a more lightweight *evaluate* function and be able to descend into a higher ply depth (ply is described in the next section), than to have an exahustive but slow *evaluate* that will lead you to reduce the ply depth (so as to keep the total *minmax* running time reasonable).
+*evaluate* reasonably smart but not too heavy as it is better to have a more lightweight *evaluate* function and be able to descend into a higher ply depth (ply is described in the next section), than to have an exhaustive but slow *evaluate* that will lead you to reduce the ply depth (so as to keep the total *minmax* running time reasonable).